MarkCalderon/skele/README.md

 Most templates commonly found on the internet, have alot of power behind their structure and yet lack the documentation to do so for new developer.

 ## What does the project serve?
-To create a template that is easy to setup, a flexible, and adaptable template for any type of environment.
+A template that is easy to setup, one that is flexible, and adaptable for any type of environment.

 ## To Whom should this project be directed to?
 New developer, Tech hobbyist or Junior Developers striving to enter the competitive market in web development.